5 of the Best 55+ Communities in Texas

 6. What are your new neighbors like?

 It’s a subjective question but important to ask.
-See if you can get a sense from the sales team if the general culture of the place is in line with your personality, interests, and values.
+See if the sales team can give you a sense of whether the general culture of the place aligns with your personality, interests, and values.
 You could also ask to meet or attend an activity session to see if you mesh with the residents.

 7. What plans are there for the adjacent property?